esa/nmf-mission-ops-sat/README.md

 The official website of the NanoSat MO Framework is available [here].

 # Building the project
 You can build this project for two scenarios.
 In the first scenario you want a minimal build which gets put onto the SEPP.
 You can produce this build by just running 'mvn install' in the root directory of this repository.
-In the other scenario you want to test and simulate your apps in order to validate their correctness.
+In the other scenario you want to test and simulate your apps in order to validate their correctness and later connect to your apps on the space-craft by using the Ground MO Proxy.
 This is done by providing a separate build profile which can be invoked by running 'mvn install -Pground' inside the main directory of this repository.

 ## Adding apps to the default build
 If you want your app to be included in the minimal default build, you have to take two steps.